 2. In the last year, what actions gave me the most energy?

-3. In the last year, when did I feel the most proud?
+3. In the last year, when did I feel the proudest?

 Then, circle or note any themes in your answers.
-These are micro-insights that will help lead your forward.
+These are micro-insights that will help lead you forward.

 The great thing about small plans is that you get to start anywhere.
 The barrier to entry is really low, which makes it easier to get going.
 And so much of getting to where you want to be is simply getting started and continuing to move.
 However, you can’t refine and recalibrate your path if you have no starting place.
 So a small plan, whether firing off that one email, requesting a meeting, signing up for a dance class, or watching some tutorials on YouTube, is easy to do but powerful for beginning your momentum.